openshift/enhancements/enhancements/shared-and-guaranteed-cpu-pools.md

 on the node based on the shared/isolated CPUSets specified in the config file.
 7. Something schedules:
    * a pod with the `target.workload.openshift.io/management` annotation in a namespace with the `workload.openshift.io/allowed` management annotation.
-The admission hook ignores the pod as it will be handled by the managementcpusoverride admission hook.
+The admission hook ignores this pod as it will be handled by the managementcpusoverride admission hook.
    * a pod with Burstable or BestEffort QoS.
 The admission hook modifies the pod, adding `openshift.io/shared-cpus` requests/limits for each container, matching the CPU requests.